csheldonhess/fcig/Report_of_the_Code4Lib_Fiscal_Continuity_Interest_Group.md

 #### January and February 2017

-* Discuss this report and the various options it explores via the Code4Lib mailing list, Slack, and IRC.
+* **Online Community Discussion.** Discuss this report and the various options it explores via the Code4Lib mailing list, Slack, and IRC.
 Representatives from LITA and the DLF will be available to answer questions and participate in the discussion.

+* **Contribute Questions to the Wiki.** To ensure a thorough and inclusive evaluation process, the FCIG suggests that anyone with questions or concerns about any or all of the options discussed post these to a page created for this purpose within the FCIG section of the Code4Lib wiki.

 #### March 2017 (During the 2017 Code4Lib conference)

-* Continue the discussions in person and via streaming.
+* **Online and in-person Discussion. **Continue the discussions in person and via streaming.
 The FCIG has made arrangements to hold breakout sessions as well as a Birds of a Feather meeting on Thursday, March 9, and is working with the 2017 LPC to ensure that the Birds of a Feather meeting is live-streamed.

 #### Shortly after the conference

-* Hold a community vote via the Diebold-o-tron to decide among the following options:
+* **Community Vote.** Hold a community vote via the Diebold-o-tron to decide among the following options:

     * Maintain the status quo